top of page

 2011 Pat Adams and Loren Taylor

-Professor Melanie Scott - Co-Founder of the Festival and former Director of the KCKCC Intercultural Center
+Professor Melanie Scott (retired) Co-Founder of the Festival, co-founder and Director of the KCKCC Intercultural Center

-Charlie Wright - Building & Grounds at Pierson Community Center
+Charlie Wright - fabulous job of setting up tables and chairs, Building & Grounds at Pierson Community Center

 Donations Appreciated